Google’s robots.txt interpretation is as flexible as a ballerina

 How do we know that?

-Easy: Google announced on July 2nd that support for
+Easy: (opens in a new tab) that support for

 Noindex directives will only be dropped as of September 1, 2019, yet the open-sourced code already doesn't support this directive.